SahandTerami/LinearReservoirOptimization/README.md

 <img width="1312" height="747" alt="250-node" src="https://github.com/user-attachments/assets/ca6b3fab-531f-4c8f-adb6-92a09c52bd6f" />

 ## Prerequisites
-Before running the optimization code, please ensure that Julia is installed and the following packages are added: JuMP, Ipopt, LinearAlgebra, and Distributions.
+Before running the optimization code, please ensure that Julia is installed and the following packages are added: DelimitedFiles, JuMP, Ipopt, LinearAlgebra, and Distributions.

 You can add these packages by running the following commands in the Julia REPL: